abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 2. Arrays <a name="arrays"></a>

-**Bash** also supports arrays, i.e. variables containing multiple values.
-Since all variables in **Bash** by default are strings, you can store in the very same array integers, text, etc. Array index in **Bash** starts with zero, and there is no limit to the size of an array.
-There are a few ways in which an array can be initialized with its elements &mdash; the quickest one is to use the round braces ```( ... )```.
+**Bash** also supports arrays, i.e., variables containing multiple values.
+Since all variables in **Bash** by default are strings, you can store in the very same array integers, text, etc. The array index in **Bash** starts with zero, and there is no limit to the size of an array.
+An array can be initialized with its elements in a few ways &mdash; the quickest one is to use the round braces ```( ... )```.
 This syntax is illustrated with the following code snippet:

 ```bash
 SomeArray=( 5 a ccc 44 )
 ```
-Array elements are separated with one or more empty characters.
-To obtain the content of a particular array element, we use again the curly-brace notation ```${ArrayName[index]}```.
-For instance, for the above example we have:
+One or more empty characters separate array elements.
+To obtain the content of a particular array element, we use the curly-brace notation ```${ArrayName[index]}``` again.
+For instance, for the above example, we have:
 ```bash
 echo ${SomeArray[0]} # prints 5
 echo ${SomeArray[2]} # prints ccc